 maps image "foo" at boot time with the main ceph.conf settings, with the keyrings configured there

 keyring = bar.keyring

-#1 Updated by Wido den Hollander almost 8 years ago
+#1 Updated by Wido den Hollander about 8 years ago

 What if your image is not in the pool "rbd" ?

 #Monitor(s) #Args #Pool #Image 192.168.1.6 id=admin,secret=/etc/ceph/secret rbd alpha 192.168.1.6 id=admin,secret=/etc/ceph/secret rbd2 beta

 #2 Updated by Anonymous about 8 years ago

 Single-file configuration is more annoying to handle with automated tools, file-per-device gives you good atomicity on manipulating the configuration.

 Your point about pools in very good.
 I originally thought of putting "[rbd foo]" etc inside the config file, but I'm really hesitant to add special-purpose, more dynamic, fields/sections into the config file, and feel this is on a different level from ceph.conf anyway.